APIYOJENNIFER/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6. Delete the head node of linked list
 7. Return the nth node of a linked list
 8. Sum of all the data(n) of a linked list
+9. Insert a new node at a given position